kcharters89/studio6portfolio/README.md

 ## Sprint 3
+### Todo
 - set up data base and start populating the shop
+- firebase database example rules [here](https://medium.com/@juliomacr/10-firebase-realtime-database-rule-templates-d4894a118a98)
+### Done
-- firebase json
+- firebase json file
 - Decided to go with firebase realtime database.
-Started emaking example json files to show rebecca so we can make a whole json file together
+Started making example json files to show rebecca so we can make a whole json file together
 ```
 {
     "products": [